garaxer/realtor-app/README.md

 4. Auth:
 Login.
 Sign in to get your jwt.
-If you want special permissions, create an auth key using /auth/key then use that when signing up
+If you want special permissions, create an auth key using /auth/key and specify the email of that new user, then use that when signing up for a special permissions account